Skip to main content

 Website

-NSU University School is seeking a full-time Digital Photography teacher to teach both introductory and advanced level courses for students in grades 6-12 in digital photography, including skills in digital editing, graphic design, and photojournalism.
-The teacher will lead student teams in producing content for digital platforms, competitions, and art exhibitions.
+The teacher will lead student teams in producing content for competitions and art exhibitions.
 While teaching certification is preferred, it is not required, and qualified candidates will demonstrate a willingness to learn about education and the ability to help students access the training necessary for growth and achievement.

 About NSU University School

-We are a private, independent school in Davie, Florida, located on the beautiful campus of Nova Southeastern University.
 Our class sizes are relatively small — 24 students max — and we are very invested in providing our arts teachers with the resources necessary for success.

 We offer excellent benefits, access to NSU’s vast resources, and tuition discounts for our Early Childhood Development daycare, our JK-12 private school, and/or master’s and doctoral programs at NSU.